vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > Go to now, ye rich men, weep and howl for your miseries that shall come upon you. *Your riches are corrupted*, and your garments are motheaten.
 Your gold and silver is cankered; and the rust of them shall be a witness against you, and shall eat your flesh as it were fire.
 Ye have heaped treasure together for the last days.
 Behold, the *hire of the labourers who have reaped down your fields, which is of you kept back by fraud, crieth*: and the cries of them which have reaped are entered into the ears of the Lord of sabaoth.
 Ye have lived in pleasure on the earth, and been wanton; ye have nourished your hearts, as in a day of slaughter.
 {% ct 'James 5:1-5' %}

 The gap between rich and poor, coupled with corruption, fraud, and disputes between employers and workers, will only continue to rise as we draw nearer to the coming of Christ.
+As the Holy Spirit is repeatedly resisted and withdrawn, people are left to the control of their carnal nature, whose chief aim has always been the preservation and exaltation of self.

 ## What is one of the positive signs?

 > And *this gospel of the kingdom shall be preached in all the world* for a witness unto all nations; and then shall the end come.
 {% ct 'Matthew 24:14' %}

-With the rapid advancement in communication technology over the past few decades--such as television, radio, and the internet--the gospel is now being preached in the remotest corners of the globe.
+With the rapid advancement in communication technology over the past few decades—such as television, radio, and the internet—the gospel is now being preached in the remotest corners of the globe.
 What once seemed an impossible task is now a reality!
-The Bible teaches that religious revivals, both [genuine](/posts/prophecy/usa.md#will-there-be-a-genuine-revival) and [counterfeit](/posts/prophecy/usa.md#will-there-be-a-false-religious-revival), will spread across the world and religious discussions will take center stage [on national levels](/posts/prophecy/usa.md) just prior to Christ's return.
-Religion, generally, and the enforcement of God's law, specifically, will be on everyone's mind.
+The Bible teaches that religious revivals, both [genuine](/posts/prophecy/usa.md#will-there-be-a-genuine-revival) and [counterfeit](/posts/prophecy/usa.md#will-there-be-a-false-religious-revival), will spread across the world and religious discussions will take center stage [on national levels](/posts/prophecy/usa.md) just prior to Christ’s return.
+Religion, generally, and the enforcement of God’s law, specifically, will be on everyone’s mind.

 ## What is God’s desire for the human race?